Best Pubs, Sports Bars & Live Music in Bangkok (2026 Guide)

 BKKScene Edit

-If you believe the brochures, searching for the best nightlife in Bangkok is all about rooftop cocktails and expensive river cruises.
-But if you live here, you know the real heart of the city beats in its pubs and live music dens.
+If you believe the brochures, the best pubs in Bangkok play second fiddle to rooftop cocktails and expensive river cruises.
+But if you live here, you know the real heart of the city beats in its pubs, sports bars and live music dens.

-Whether you're looking for a proper Sunday Roast, a place to watch the Premier League at 2 AM, or a jazz bar that will blow your mind, this is the 2026 Expat Guide to Bangkok's Best Nightlife.
+Whether you're after a proper Sunday Roast, a place to watch the Premier League at 2 AM, or a jazz bar that will blow your mind, this is the 2026 Expat Guide to Bangkok's Best Pubs, Sports Bars & Live Music — sorted by type, with a rough price read on every spot.

 Top Picks